That’s right; PowerPoint is still an essential design tool today, even though we all thought it had lost its importance years ago.

-I spent many years working with PowerPoint when I was at school, and then studied it further at college.
-But it wasn’t until I went freelance that I realised how big the demand for it is.
+I spent many years working with PowerPoint when I was at school, and I studied it further at college.
+But it wasn’t until I went freelance that I realised how big the demand is for professionally designed PowerPoint presentations.

 - Don’t use a standard (built-in) theme

 These are incredibly basic.
 Creating your own theme or just designing each slide as you go is easier than you think.

 Good quality imagery at reasonable prices is widely available these days.
 Personally I use Shutterstock, although the options can sometimes be limited.
 In those situations I try iStockphoto.
 Including just a few great images can really lift your PowerPoint presentation.

 Animation is great, but sometimes they just remind people that they are looking at a boring old PowerPoint presentation.
 I use fade for all the slide transitions, and then I tend to build in animation only when it is required.